SATUNIX/askanai-bsd-port/README.md

 ## Usage

-Simply type `aai <prompt>` eg `aai create a python function that generates the fibonacci sequence`.
+To do a generic prompt, simply type `aai <prompt>` eg `aai create a python function that generates the fibonacci sequence`.

+To review a PR, type `aaipr <PR_URL>`.

-The parameters are stored in `.bash_profile`.
+Tunable parameters are stored in `~/.aai`.

-The default model is `code-cushman-001`, which is tuned for fast code completion.
+The default model is `text-davinci-003`, which supports both use cases, but can be changed for whatever you're using most.

 For information on other models: https://platform.openai.com/docs/models

 ## Development